Redefining how we co-exist

 Throughout the year, we kept a pulse on employees’ shifting needs and concerns through our resilience questionnaire.
 The feedback we gathered helped us continually refine our human capital management strategy in response to changes in the outside world.

-In the middle of the pandemic, we were proud that our procurement team was able to quickly secure personal protective equipment (PPE) to help ensure our essential employees who needed to be on-premises in our offices and facilities were safe.
+In the middle of the pandemic, we were proud that our procurement team was able to quickly secure personal protective equipment (PPE) to help ensure our essential employees who needed to be on-premise in our offices and facilities were safe.
 We kept our finger on the pulse of how COVID-19 was impacting our workforces in various regions in different ways.
 For example, when the situation in India worsened, we made sure we could locate suppliers who could provide us with oxygen concentrators and other equipment to support our on-site employees at our India facility as effectively as possible.

 Looking ahead, we’re also committed to the highest level of health and safety in our workplaces to protect employees as facilities reopen.
 Our Real Estate and Facilities (REFS) experts are methodically reopening sites while piloting new ways of working that adhere to relevant safety guidelines.
 For instance, these enhanced procedures cover what to do if an employee or someone they know tests positive for COVID-19 after being in the office, the cleaning protocols for the office and guidance on social distancing and moving things on shared desks in the safest way possible.

-Going forward, we intend to build on the powerful foundation we have constructed with a focus on mental health, sustainable work/life balance scenarios and vaccine logistics and support.
+Going forward, we intend to build on the powerful foundation we have constructed with a focus on mental health, sustainable work/life balance scenarios, and vaccine logistics and support.

-We continued to be a leader in offering best-in-class benefits including paternity leave, childcare, matching 401K employee contributions as well as choices in flexible work schedules, workspaces, and locations, and more.
+We continued to be a leader in offering best-in-class benefits including paternity leave, childcare, matching 401K employee contributions as well as choices in flexible work schedules, workspaces and locations, and more.
 During the pandemic, we also enhanced employee benefits to ensure employees were getting the support they needed while working outside the office.
-That included a $1,000 payment to each employee regardless of their position, and $500 to new hires—to set up work-from-home or off-premises spaces.
+That included a $1,000 payment to each employee regardless of their position, and $500 to new hires—to set up work-from-home or off-premise spaces.
 Employees had the choice to use this money in whatever way they saw fit to create a work environment that best suited their work style and individual circumstances.

 payment to each employee regardless of their position—to set up work-from-home or off-premises spaces